Triumphant Venezuela opposition looks to boost economy, free prisoners

 ‘COUNTER-REVOLUTION’

-“In Venezuela, a counter-revolution won, not the opposition,” he added in his speech on Monday.

-Many Venezuelans have not bought that argument, though, blaming him for the runaway inflation, shortages from milk to medicines, and a devalued currency that trades on the black market at nearly 150 times its strongest official rate.

-Maduro’s persistence with complex currency and price controls have contributed to Venezuela’s economic distortions but, unlike Chavez, he has also had to contend with a plunge in the price of Venezuela’s only significant export, oil.
+His persistence with complex currency and price controls has contributed to Venezuela’s economic distortions.
+Unlike Chavez, he has also had to contend with a plunge in the price of Venezuela’s only significant export, oil.

 “This is Nicolas Maduro’s defeat, not Chavez‘s,” said Humberto Lopez, 57, a diehard Chavista well-known to Venezuelans for walking the streets dressed as Argentine revolutionary Ernesto “Che” Guevara.
 “I‘m not hugely surprised.”

-Underlining the unprecedented mood in Venezuela, videos online showed five prominent socialist politicians - including Chavez’s brother Adan - being booed at voting centers on Sunday, with crowds yelling “the government will fall!” or “thief!”
+Underlining the new mood in Venezuela, videos online showed five prominent socialist politicians - including Chavez’s brother Adan - being booed at voting centers on Sunday, with crowds yelling: “The government will fall!” or “Thief!”

+The opposition said “Chavismo” had failed to win a single district in the late leader’s home state of Barinas, once a bastion of support.

+“If you called yourself ”Chavista“ and you voted for the opposition, facts will prove your mistake,” tweeted National Assembly head Diosdado Cabello, who was re-elected as a legislator but will lose his leadership of the body.

-The government’s defeat was another disappointment for Latin America’s bloc of left-wing governments following last month’s swing to the center-right in Argentina’s presidential election.
+The government’s defeat was another disappointment for Latin America’s bloc of left-wing governments following Argentina’s swing to the center-right in last month’s presidential election.

-But various regional leaders praised Maduro for accepting defeat so quickly.
-And words of consolation came from the Venezuelan government’s closest ally, Communist-run Cuba.
+But regional leaders praised Maduro for accepting defeat so quickly.
+Words of consolation came from the Venezuelan government’s closest ally, Communist-run Cuba.

 “I‘m sure new victories for the Bolivarian and Chavista Revolution will come under your leadership,” President Raul Castro wrote to Maduro, referring to Venezuelan independence hero Simon Bolivar as well as his late friend Chavez.

-Additional reporting by Deisy Buitrago and Corina Pons in Caracas; Daniel Trotta in Havana, Danny Ramos in La Paz,; Sujata Rao in London, Arshad Mohammed in Washington; Editing by Girish Gupta, Kieran Murray and Frances Kerry
+Additional reporting by Girish Gupta, Deisy Buitrago, Corina Pons, and Alexandra Ulmer in Caracas; Daniel Trotta in Havana, Danny Ramos in La Paz,; Sujata Rao in London and Arshad Mohammed in Washington; Editing by Kieran Murray, Frances Kerry and Peter Cooney